Muirfield/pocketmine-plugins/ManyWorlds/README.md

 ### Commands:

+Informational:

 * motd
   Show a level specific _message of the day_ type message.

+Teleporting:

 * mw tp *level* [player]
   Teleports `player` to `level`.
 If no `player` is specified, it teleports the current user.
+* mw ls [level]
+  If `level` is not specified, it will list all available worlds.
+If `level` is specified, it will provide details on that `level`.

+World management:

 * mw create *level* [seed] [flat|normal] [preset]
   Creates a world named `level`.
 You can optionally specify a `seed` as number, the generator (`flat` or `normal`) and a `preset` string.